tsoenen/qrest/docs/source/configuration.rst

 ------

 This optional argument specifies a json schema.
-A json schema describes how data should be structured and formatted, and therefor provides a powerful tool to impose requirements on the value of a parameter.
+A json schema describes how data should be structured and formatted, and therefore provides a powerful tool to impose requirements on the value of a parameter.

 For example, to ensure that the value of a parameter is formatted as a uuid, one can use